geracim/Test/adventure-game/doc/location.md

 	* zero means this will not show up in the Explore menu
 	* the Explore menu will only appear if at least one non-completed instance in the are has a weight
 	* do not specify a non-zero explore weight to instances with true canSelectDirectly, or it will cause undefined behavior
+* "unlockFlag" (OPTIONAL) - a flag stored in the dynamicData profile / saved game which needs to be set for this instance to show up
+	* if no completionFlag is specified, this instance will be always be available unless it's completed
 * "completionFlag" (OPTIONAL) - a flag stored in the dynamicData profile / saved game indicating this instance is done
 	* if no completionFlag is specified, this instance will be playable an infinite number of times
 	* once the instance calls a MarkCompleted node, this instance will dissapear from locations, or as explore possibilities